-- System Improvements In 2006, \$300,000 is provided for decommissioning wells and pipelines that are no longer required, \$300,000 to provide water metering on supply lines to customer groups outside city limits, and \$100,000 for security improvements to the water system recommended in the Vulnerability Assessment Study.
-From 2007 to 2009, \$1 million is provided for repairing and replacing main valves, air release valves, valve structures and other miscellaneous work on the 900 mm Buffalo Pound to Regina pipeline.
+- System Improvements From 2007 to 2009, \$1 million is provided for repairing and replacing main valves, air release valves, valve structures and other miscellaneous work on the 900 mm Buffalo Pound to Regina pipeline.
 This pipeline is 50 years old and requires improvements to provide greater reliability for the water supply to the city and reduce the number of emergency repairs.
-A second pipeline was completed in 2003 to add capacity and reliability and reduce electrical energy requirements for the water delivery from the Buffalo Pound Water Treatment Plant to the city. - New Reservoir In 2008, funding of \$10,000 is provided to determine the location of a new reservoir at the intersection of Lewvan Drive and 9th Avenue North.
-This work will be done in conjunction with the update to the functional design of the interchange.
-Funding of \$17 million is included in 2010 for the construction of additional reservoir capacity.
-The Long Term Water Utility Study Update has identified additional reservoir capacity as being needed to address long term water demands and to meet regulatory requirements.
-With the move towards using Buffalo Pound Water Treatment Plant as a single source of the City's potable water supply, the additional reservoir will ensure the ability to provide adequate treated water storage.
+A second pipeline was completed in 2003 to add capacity and reliability and reduce electrical energy requirements for the water delivery from the Buffalo Pound Water Treatment Plant to the city. - New Reservoir The Long Term Water Utility Study Update has identified additional reservoir capacity as being needed to address long term water demands and to meet regulatory requirements.
+Additional reservoir capacity is not required until 2021.
+In 2007, funding of \$10,000 is provided to determine the location of a future reservoir at the intersection of Lewvan Drive and 9th Avenue North.
+This work will be done in conjunction with the update to the functional design of the interchange. - Pipeline Swab Structure This funding is for the design and construction of a swab retrieval structure to allow swabbing of the 1,050 mm. pipeline from the Buffalo Pound Water Treatment Plant to the City.
+The swab launch structure was constructed previously.
+Planning has now been completed to finalize the location of the swab retrieval structure.